Weekly market wrap

 The week ahead

-Important economic releases this week include PCE inflation and consumer confidence.
+Important economic releases this week include the ISM Manufacturing PMI and nonfarm payrolls report.

 Review last week's weekly market update.